arup-group/pam/resources/paper.md

 `PAM` was originally conceived and built at the start of the global COVID-19 pandemic, to allow for the assessment of change resulting from goverment quarantining and lock-down policies.
 The project was originally called `Pandemic Activity Modifier` and applied for the rapid updating of existing transport demand models using `policies` [@Medium].
 Updated transport demand could then be used for transport simulation using MATSim and virus transmission modelling using EpiSim [@Episim].

-This application is still supported but now generalised to provide broader application for activity modelling, for practitioners and researchers [@Castro].
+This application is still supported but now generalised to provide broader application for activity modelling, for practitioners and researchers, such as by @Castro:2023.
 The project is now called the `Population Activity Modeller`.

 # Acknowledgements